nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 A student contact can only be added if it **has yet to exist** in ArchDuke.
 The student contact is uniquely identified by his `PHONE_NUMER` and or `EMAIL` with **no regards to case sensitivity**.
-E.g. `example@u.nus.edu` would be the same person as `Example@u.nus.edu` as in the emails are usually not case-sensitive.
+E.g. `example@u.nus.edu` would be the same email as `Example@u.nus.edu` as in the real-word, emails are usually not case-sensitive.

 </div>